Is it safe to vape when I'm breastfeeding?

-If you are going to vape when breastfeeding, do make sure you vape right after breastfeeding and leave a big gap between your last vape and your next breastfeed, to ensure there's the least possible amount of nicotine in your milk by then.
-It’s also wise to make sure you vape outdoors, and away from your baby.
+If you are going to vape when breastfeeding, do make sure you vape after you've done a feed, so you can leave a big gap between your last vape and your next breastfeed.
+This will help you ensure that there's the least possible amount of nicotine in your breastmilk by the time your baby needs to feed.

 Dr Philippa also offers the reminder that, when it comes to pregnancy, "vaping is still not considered safe; quitting entirely is still the best option".
 So if you are hoping / planning to have another child, you should aim to give up completely before you get pregnant again if you can.

 It goes without saying that the best thing to do for both you and your baby is to try and quit nicotine, and give up vaping altogether– especially if you are hoping to have another child, as there's no evidence that vaping in pregnancy is safe.

 Your GP surgery may have smoking cessation advice.
 If you're in England, you may also find it useful to call the National Smokefree helpline on 0300 123 1044; in Scotland, call Smokeline on 0800 848484; in Wales, call Help Me Quite Wales on 0800 0852219.
 The Northern Irish helpline has closed but you can find support at StopSmokingNI..
 You can also visit the NHS Smokefree Facebook page